What’ll You Have? How About a Scotch and Solar

 History of Versatility

-Scotch yoke solar-drive piston pumps first made their appearance on landfills in 2012, mostly as gas-well dewatering pumps at closed sites.
+Solar top-drive piston pumps first made their appearance on landfills in 2012, mostly as gas-well dewatering pumps at closed sites.
 As word spread of their reliability and simple, low-maintenance operations, solars became popular in locations from East Coast Superfund sites to remote Western mega-landfills.

 Refineries began installing solars to slowly “sip” underground hydrocarbon plumes to recover leaked oil without disturbing the pools and roiling groundwater.
 Old, retired electric-power utility plants began managing coal-ash ponds with solar pumping.